Overview of customer’s responsibilities as data controllers

-The Personal Data Directive provides general regulations for processing of Personal Data in the EU.
-The regulations in the Directive have been implemented in local legislation across the EU and EEA, and are enforced by each member state.
+The Directive and the GDPR provides general regulations for processing of Personal Data in the EU.
+The regulations in the Directive and the GDPR are enforced by each member state.

-The purpose of this advice is to provide an overview of the Controller’s general obligations under the Directive.
-The advice cannot be regarded as an exhaustive list of the Controller’s obligations, and it does not cover any elements of the specific local legislation.
+The purpose of this document is to provide an overview of the Controller’s general obligations under the Directive and the GDPR.

 Consent from Data Subjects

-Under the Directive, Processing of Personal Data is only legitimate if one of certain listed legal basis for processing are met.
+Under the Directive and GDPR, Processing of Personal Data is only legitimate if one of certain listed legal basis for processing are met.
 It is customer’s responsibility to ensure that a legal basis is in place.
-For the purpose of surveys, the relevant requirement is in most cases consent from the Data Subject.
+For the purpose of surveys, the relevant requirement is in many cases consent from the Data Subject.
 The requirements for lawful consent to be in place are described in this document.

-When such consent is received, Personal Data may be processed according to the regulations in the Directive.
+When consent is received, Personal Data may be processed according to the regulations in the Directive and the GDPR.
 This overview will not provide a list of these regulations.

-The Controller is required to get the Data Subject’s consent before any processing of Personal Data.
-Details of the requirements towards consent is described below:
+The Controller is required to get the Data Subject’s consent before any processing of Personal Data takes place.

 The consent must be:

-- Voluntary: Consent must be given freely, it cannot be given under any sort of pressure or undue persuasion.
-Furthermore, the Data Subject shall have the possibility to withdraw its consent at any given time.
+- Freely and Voluntarily given: Consent must be given freely, it cannot be given under any sort of pressure or undue persuasion.
+Furthermore, the Data Subject shall have the possibility to withdraw their consent at any given time.